lluccia/gorillas/README.md

 Reimplementation of the classic QBasic Gorillas game using Godot engine.

-Work in progress, only the Cityscape generator is implemented.
+Work in progress, still not playable.

 Original game screenshot: